ElektraInitiative/libelektra/tests/shell/shell_recorder/tutorial_wrapper/README.md

 Sometimes you want to inspect what happens at a specific line within the Shell Recorder.
 This feature requires you to use either use

-- `ctest --interactive-debug-mode 1`, or
+- `ctest --interactive-debug-mode 1` (with some limitations: you do not see what you type), or
 - run the shell recorder directly, which can be done using (~e is the path to an Elektra checkout)
   ```
   cd build